ExtReMLapin/ft_malloc/README.md

 code looks like shit because we are supposed to follow retarded rules at school (less than 25 lines funcs ets, fkin bullshit)

+Things to fix :

+mallocs are not on a %16 alignement on macos, which is required to speedup the cpu malloc read thing, but working fine on linux.

+Not making checksum of the malloc structs to check of some tard' is writing over my malloc structs, im lazy so fuck off

 ignoring laws of physic since 2018

 ![](https://puu.sh/z8yW6/db4c4ae49e.png)